michalteofan/ocp-power-workshop/05-pvolume.md

-# Deploy an apllication with persistent volume
+# Deploying an apllication with persistent volume

-## Deploy an apllication with persistent volume using Openshift template...
+## Deploying an apllication with persistent volume using Openshift template...

 Login to OCP as labuserX, where X is your lab user number, e.g. labuser1:
 ```